Conditions and how we treat them

 - Educational placement issues and functioning at school

 - Psychometric and cognitive assessment in relation to global development delay or cognitive function

-Psychology input for a client is generally known as an ‘intervention’.
-This simply means that the clinician or practitioner is working with the individual, family and/or wider system in such a way as to bring about change in a situation for the better.
+Psychology input for a client is generally referred to as an ‘intervention’.
+This simply means that the clinician or practitioner is working with the individual, family and/or wider system in such a way as to bring about a change for the better.

 Interventions usually occur monthly, fortnightly or termly, depending on the case.
-These take place at child’s home or school as appropriate.
+These can take place at the child’s home or school as appropriate.

 Some of our interventions include: